What do Singin’ in the Rain, The Wizard of Oz, and The Band Wagon have in common? The answer is Arthur Freed.

-“She had it as a kid, and she developed very fast,” Freed said about her.
+“She had it as a kid, and she developed very fast,” Freed said.

 After the success of Oz, Freed was able to take on a production of his own.
 Babes in Arms, which also starred Garland, was his next project.

 The film was another triumph and sparked a series of Garland and Mickey Rooney films.

 “Because his movies were successful in the beginning, he was in the enviable position of being able to make requests and get them granted,” said Satlzman.
 “There was one year I was told that my father’s pictures paid all of the salaries at MGM.”